kubeshop/tracetest/docs/expressions.md

 ### **Reference Variables**

-Tracetest allows you to create variables based on the trace obtained by the test to enable assertions that require values from other spans.
+Create variables in Tracetest based on the trace obtained by the test to enable assertions that require values from other spans.
 Variables use the prefix `var:` and its name.
 For example, a variable called `user_id` would be referenced as `var:user_id` in an expression.

 ### **Arithmetic Operations**